Apple loosens rules for developers in major concession amid antitrust pressure

-The change is in response to a suit brought by small app developers.
+The change is in response to a suit brought by small app developers, in which they alleged Apple’s pricing tiers and lack of outside purchasing options were monopolistic.
 Apple is also expecting an imminent judgment in a suit by Epic Games over similar allegations in front of the same judge in federal court in the Northern District of California.

-The move would be the biggest change Apple has made in response to accusations that it has monopoly powers.
-Companies including Fortnite-maker Epic have alleged Apple wields too much control over how people can purchase apps and for iOS devices, forcing them to go through the official App Store which charges a 30 percent commission.

 The settlement is the iPhone giant’s greatest allowance to aggrieved developers following years of regulatory scrutiny of its App Store rules.
 Earlier this summer, a bipartisan pair of senators introduced legislation that would have prohibited companies from requiring developers to use their payment system.

+Sen. Richard Blumenthal (D-Conn.), who has proposed the legislation to regulate Google and Apple’s app stores, said that the settlement marks “a significant step forward” but doesn’t fix all the problems.

+“Today’s move only adds to the momentum and further exposes rampant anticompetitive abuses in the app markets,” he said in a statement.
+“The fox guarding the hen house status quo will remain until there are clear and enforceable rules for Apple and Google to play by.”

-Still, the proposed changes could be relatively minimal for Apple.
-People are still blocked from downloading iOS apps from outside app stores or the web.
+The proposed changes could be relatively minimal for Apple.
+People are still blocked from downloading iOS apps from outside app stores or on the Web.
 No other app store is able to sell iOS apps on iPhones and iPads.
-While the proposal says developers can share “purchase options” outside of the app, they can’t link to those options from the official App Store.
+While app developers can now email and text customers who opt-in to the communications, they cannot include directions or link outside payment options in their apps.
+Its commissions on purchases made within the App Store will remain the same.

+The Coalition for App Fairness, comprised of Epic, Spotify and others, said Apple’s proposed deal did not go far enough.

+“Apple’s sham settlement offer is nothing more than a desperate attempt to avoid the judgment of courts, regulators, and legislators worldwide,” executive director Meghan DiMuzio said in a statement.
+“This offer does nothing to address the structural, foundational problems facing all developers, large and small, undermining innovation and competition in the app ecosystem.”

 The company’s App Store rules are also being scrutinized by the U.S. Justice Department.